mchera24/fa22-cse110-lab6/README.md

-# Lab 6 - Starter
+# Lab 6 - Web Components and Fetch API
+Done By: Mandeep Chera